zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 The investors for Bernie’s scheme are not going to be susce ptible, he says, to the same market forces affecting other investors.
 The “m arket” refers to the larger economy; it can also refer specifically to the sto ck market, which is a special place for buying and selling parts of ownership i n companies, what we call stocks.
 “Forces” means influences, things that are aff ecting other things.
 So, “market forces” is the way that the market – the eco nomy interacts and affects prices and sales of things; “market forces” refers to the economic influences.

 I say, “Barring any significant changes to the current econ omy, I should be raking it in before the end of the year.”
 “Barring” means u nless something occurs or happens, unless something is true.
 For example: “Barring  rain, they’ll have an outdoor wedding.”
 That means if it doesn’t rain – assu ming it doesn’t rain.
 “Barring” is followed by whatever situation is going to cause a change or would cause a change in your plans: unless this happens.
-“Barring  any changes in the economy, we are going to have a difficult year this year ( unless the economy changes, we are going to have a difficult year this year). ”  I say that barring any significant changes to the current economy, meaning unless some things change significantly, I should be raking it in before the end o f the year.
+“Barring  any changes in the economy, we are going to have a difficult year this year ( unless the economy changes, we are going to have a difficult year this year). ”  I say that barring any significant changes to the current economy, meaning unless some things change significantly, I should be raking it in before the end of the year.
 To “rake (rake) it in” is an expression that means to make a lot of money ver y easily.
 A “rake,” as a noun, is a tool that you use, for example, to gather leaves that fall off a tree.
 “To rake it in,” however, means to make a lot of money.

 “Bernie isn’t someone who shoots from the hip,” I say.
 T he expression “to shoot from the hip” means to be spontaneous, to do somethin g without thinking about it, without planning it.
 It’s often used to refer to  someone who might talk without actually thinking, without knowing the answer, without co nsidering it seriously.
 I say that Bernie is not someone who shoots from the hip, m eaning he’s someone who thinks about it, who doesn’t talk about something un less he knows about it.
 So if he says that this investment is going to be profitab le, who am I to ask